-These assessments can determine whether someone has autism (i.e. diagnostic assessment).
-They are also useful for individuals who have previously been diagnosed with autism but are now wanting an updated assessment and additional information (e.g., to assist with funding applications or support planning) (i.e. review assessment).
+These assessments can determine whether someone is on the autism spectrum (i.e. diagnostic assessment).
+A review assessment can be requested for individuals who have previously been diagnosed, but are now wanting an updated assessment and additional information (e.g. to assist with funding applications or support planning) (i.e. review assessment).

-Autism assessments can determine whether someone has autism (i.e.: diagnostic assessment) and then provide detailed information about their strengths and support needs.
-This process typically involves one-on-one assessment, interviewing parents/carers/family members (as appropriate), and gathering background information through reviewing past reports or speaking with teachers/therapists.
+The process of getting an autism assessment typically involves one-on-one assessment, interviewing parents/carers/family members (as appropriate), and gathering background information through reviewing past reports or speaking with teachers/therapists.
 In addition to diagnosing autism, the assessment provides information about strategies and supports that may be of assistance.
-The report provided after the assessment contains a summary of the assessment process and can assist in support planning and applications (e.g.: NDIS).
+The report provided after the assessment contains a summary of the assessment process and can assist in supporting planning and applications (e.g. NDIS).

-Autism assessments can also be helpful for individuals who have previously been diagnosed with autism but are needing more information for applications (e.g.: NDIS) and support planning (i.e. review assessment).
+Autism assessments can also be helpful for individuals who already have a diagnosis of autism but are needing more information for applications (e.g. NDIS) and support planning (i.e. review assessment).
 Review autism assessments can be particularly useful at times of transition (e.g.: starting primary school or high school, preparing to leave school).
 The focus of the autism assessment in this context is on providing current information about social skills, behaviour, everyday living skills, and current support needs.
 A comprehensive report is provided after the assessment.

 The assessment tools that we use in an autism assessment may include:

 - Comprehensive parent or carer interview using the Autism Diagnostic Interview-Revised (ADI-R) (where appropriate)

 - Clinical interviews as appropriate (e.g., Autism Clinical Interview for Adults; ACIA)